EvaZinkovsky/visualisation/_episodes/01-visualisation.md

 visual properties (**aesthetics**) which are then applied to the physical marks (**geometries**) chosen to represent the data

+#### Process outline
 ![](../fig/grammar_simple.png)

-> ## Definitions
+> ## New terms
+> **Aesthetic:**
 >
+> A visual property of the elements in a figure.
+Colour, size, and shape are all examples of
+> aesthetics that affect the way your figure is displayed.
+>
+>
+> **Geometry:**
+>
+> The physical representation of your data.
+Points, lines, and bars are examples of geometries
+> that could be used to illustrate the data in a figure.
 {:.callout}

-This will probably be a very big change in how you think about figures, let's try it.
+This will probably be a very big change in how you think about figures, let's try it on a few examples.

 ## Straight to a classic
 [![minard](../fig/minard.png)](../fig/minard.png)